MFEh2o/BluegillMorphologyDataDOC/README.md

 ![](https://docs.google.com/drawings/d/e/2PACX-1vTEP9I5EuLxzX9hGX9sKzH35NbnyMQLg7ndA6maboKz3uW1_UmA13QyY7cssFAbMCt5Q2UDPTgbF9kv/pub?w=4116&h=947)

 ### Directory structure
-- archived/ contains older scripts and data files that aren't part of the final reproducible workflow.
-Experimentation etc.
 - code/ contains final R code files, represented in the schema above.
 - data/ contains final data files, including minimal necessary inputs and outputs.
      - This analysis draws from MFEdb_20210423.db, which is version 4.5.4 of the database.
 See above for download instructions.
      - unclassified/ contains a few data files carried over from the archived data folder, to use as comparison for the recreated data files.
 Where there are discrepancies between these files and the final files in outputs/, they are noted in the recreate*.R scripts.
 - figures/ contains saved images that are either final or near-final versions of the figures needed for the manuscript.
-These are generated in ReviewApril2020_KGedit.R.
-When further editing is needed, these can be loaded into Photoshop or similar and modified.
+These are generated in **analysis.R**.
+When further editing was needed, these were loaded into Photoshop and modified.
 Because some figures contain multiple parts and I wanted to leave room for arranging those parts as needed, I've created a separate folder for each figure, containing one or multiple image files.
+The 'allometry/' subfolder contains some allometry plots created in the various **create....R** scripts; these were not included in the final manuscript.
 - renv/ contains data about package versions used in preparing this project, to facilitate re-running the analyses at a later date even if packages have been updated.
-- resources/ contains various manuscripts and literature that was helpful in preparing these analyses.
+- resources/ contains various diagrams and literature that were helpful in performing this analysis.

 ```
 .
 ├── BluegillMorphologyDataDOC.Rproj
 ├── README.md
-├── archived/
+├── code
-│   ├── code/
+│   ├── analysis.R
-│   └── data/
-├── code/
-│   ├── DOC_binning.R
+│   ├── compileLakeDOC.R
-|   ├── calculateDOC.R
-|   ├── landmarksToMeasurements.R
+│   ├── createEyeWidths.R
-│   ├── ReviewApril2020_KGedit.R
+│   ├── createGillRakers.R
 │   ├── createIdentifiersUpdated.R
+│   ├── createPecFinAngles.R
+│   ├── createPecFins.R
 │   ├── dbUtil.R
+│   ├── defs.R
 │   ├── hucIDforLakes.R
+│   └── plotFishLateral.R
+├── data
+│   ├── MFEdb_20210423.db (** must download separately; see above)
+│   ├── inputs
+│   │   ├── FULL_2018_TPS_FILE_UPDATED_09-25-19.TPS
+│   │   ├── Full_body_links.txt
+│   │   ├── TotalReplicatesCoords.TPS
-│   ├── recreateEyewidths.R
+│   │   ├── fishBodyPhotos_fileNames.txt
-│   ├── recreateGillRakers.R
+│   │   ├── region4/ (** must download separately; see above)
-│   ├── recreatePecFinAngles.R
+│   │   ├── region7/ (** must download separately; see above)
+│   │   └── ntl41_v1_0.csv
-│   └── recreatePecFins.R
+│   └── outputs
+│       ├── Gill_Rakers_2018_Final.csv
+│       ├── Identifiers_Update_2020.txt
+│       ├── Lake_Info_2020wBasins.csv
+│       ├── PecFinAnglesFINAL.csv
-├── data/
+│       ├── PecFinDataNovemberFINAL.csv
-│   ├── MFEdb_20210423.db
+│       ├── ReplicatesIdentifiers.txt
-│   ├── inputs/
+│       ├── eyewidthsFINAL.csv
-│   ├── outputs/
+│       ├── lakeInfo.csv
-│   └── unclassified/
+│       └── univariateModelSummary.csv
-├── figures/
+├── figures
 │   ├── allometryPlots/
 │   ├── eyeWidths/
 │   ├── fishShapes_pc1_pc2/
 │   ├── gillRakers/
+│   ├── gradientLegend.pdf
+│   ├── legend.pdf
 │   └── pecFins/
 ├── renv/
-│   ├── activate.R
-│   ├── library/
-│   └── settings.dcf
 ├── renv.lock
 └── resources/
-    ├── BISHOP_THESIS2020_FINALSUBMISSION.pdf
-    ├── Craigetal2017_Ecology&Evolution.pdf
-    ├── Kaeuffer_et_al_2012.pdf
-    ├── LandmarkDiagrams.pdf
-    └── Manuscript Draft_FiguresInText.docx
 ```
-### Data sources
+### Raw data sources (files in data/ and data/inputs/)
-- **MFEdb_20210402.db** See download instructions above.
-- **region4 and region7 shapeiles** See download instructions above.
+- **MFEdb_20210423.db** See download instructions above.
-- **Bishop_NotoriousBLG.xlsx** manually-created file with raw landmark measurements, mostly copied/exported from the [tpsDIG program](http://www.sbmorphometrics.org/soft-dataacq.html).
-- **fishBodyPhotos_fileNames.txt** created by running `ls()` on the folder "fishBodyPhotos", stored in the MFE Box drive under "MFE/notoriousBLGPhotoArchive".
-- **FULL_2018_TPS_FILE_UPDATED_09-25-19.TPS** created by tpsDIG
+- **FULL_2018_TPS_FILE_UPDATED_09-25-19.TPS** measurements taken in tpsDIG and exported
 - **Full_body_links.txt** created manually by Chelsea Bishop, based on knowledge of how the body landmarks interact.
 This file serves as a precursor to geometric morphometric analyses.
-- **lakeInfo.csv** mostly pulled from LAKES in the database, but with DOC values originating elsewhere. #XXX need to flesh this out and create a full workflow!
-- **PecFins2018.TPS** created by tpsDIG
+- **TotalReplicatesCoords.TPS** measurements taken in tpsDIG and exported
-- **proposedFishScapeLakeList_20180327.csv** # XXX flesh out the DOC workflow here.
+- **fishBodyPhotos_fileNames.txt** created by running `ls()` on the folder "fishBodyPhotos", stored in the MFE Box drive under "MFE/notoriousBLGPhotoArchive".
+- **region4 and region7 shapeiles** See download instructions above.
+- **ntl41_v1_0.csv** Downloaded from [here](https://lter.limnology.wisc.edu/dataset/biocomplexity-north-temperate-lakes-lter-coordinated-field-studies-chemical-limnology-2001-2) (the "Download csv" option)

-### Contributions
+### Contributors
 Repository created by Chelsea Bishop and Kaija Gahm in 2020-21.

 Data were collected by Chelsea Bishop with the help of Alex Ross, Colin Dassow, Matthew Farragher, Henry Chung and undergrads of the University of Notre Dame in 2018.
 Data and scripts were reorganized and reviewed by Kaija Gahm in consultation with Chelsea Bishop, and Kaija prepared the data reproducibility pipeline.

 Geometric Morphometrics Analyses were conducted with the help of Madlen Stange.
 Fish morphometric data are contributed to the [MFE database](https://figshare.com/articles/MFE_database_Data_from_ecosystem_ecology_research_by_Jones_Solomon_and_collaborators_on_the_ecology_and_biogeochemistry_of_lakes_and_lake_organisms_in_the_Upper_Midwest_USA/7438598).